Advanced In-App Builder

 - Animation types: Choose from Instant (default), Dissolve, or Move In animations.

-The Duration is set in milliseconds, allowing you to experiment with different values and observe the effect in the canvas. - The Duration value can be set in milliseconds, and you can try different settings and see how they behave in the Canvas
+The Duration is set in milliseconds, allowing you to experiment with different values and observe the effect in the canvas. - The Duration value can be set in milliseconds, and you can try different settings and see how they behave in the Canvas.

 - The Repeat button replays the animation in the Canvas.